Replica Set Arbiter¶

 add an arbiter to your replica set.
 An arbiter does not have a copy

-of data set and cannot become a primary.
+of the data set and cannot become a primary.
 However, an arbiter

 participates in elections for primary.